 Rand says that you either drive the subconscious or it drives you.
 The challenge made in Towards Liberalism is that the subconscious is like a puppy that works for you in the background.
 Its main needs are not domination and control, but sleep and play.
 Rand says your conscious mind should be on all waking hours of the day.
 But the subconscious works best when the mind can blur a little bit.
 It does most of its work when you sleep.
 It does work also when your mind is slightly spaced out, such as when brushing your teeth.

 Rand’s metaphysics are not just “study reality correctly.”
 It’s “study the outside world and put those whims away.”
 She pits feelings against an ability to study correctly.
-This is not in alignment with research on the topic.
+This is not in alignment with research on the topic, which shows that authentic, primary emotions aid in learning.

 Here is where Objectivism is extremely poor.
 The explicit Objectivist position is to take a blank child and transform him or her into a rational producer.
+You can find this exact sentiment in Teaching Johnny to Think by Leonard Peikoff.
 An adult is heavy handed and lecturing in doing this.
-Ideas like this are in the way of more progressive, alternative, better forms of hands-on education, which they routinely mock.
+Ideas like this are in the way of more progressive, alternative, better forms of hands-on education, which Objectivists routinely mock.
+See Tabula Rasa verus Child Development: Deep Views on Human Nature Matter

 Rand famously writes, “show me what a man finds sexually attractive and I’ll tell you his entire philosophy on life.”
 Rand turns sex into judgment: who you sleep with is a trial of your character.
 Sex more than anything is where the inner world and its rhythms should be respected.
 Rand controls and constrains sex.
 Towards Liberalism greatly liberalizes this part of life.
 I call for the full legalization of all sex work.

 Rand advocated radical capitalism.
 This rests on her view that everything man needs must be produced.
 But not everything needed to live needs to be produced, such as land.
-There is no solid moral underpinning for abundant wealth like land.
+There is no solid moral underpinning for abundant wealth, like land.
+That Objectivists can’t even discuss without squirming is Objectivist Rationalization #3.

 “Capitalism” denotes a certain bias: in favor of capitalists as opposed to others.
 It also had a implicit view of how raw resources and their use are intertwined.
 Instead, I prefer the term “free markets” to describe proper economics.
 It hints that there is a hustle and bustle to market activity, with booms and busts, and things that go well and poorly.